Commissioning is Critical to Validating Containment in the Biosafety Level-3 (BSL-3) Environment

 The commissioning process provides a QA structure to ensure that the BSL-3 systems are designed, purchased, installed, started, and verified to provide the integrity expected in the critical biocontainment environment.
 By implementing this QA function, risks are managed in advance of laboratory operations.

-The commissioning process focuses on the secondary method of containment through physical verification, system testing, trend data analysis, training and maintenance.
+The commissioning process focuses on the secondary containment through physical verification, system testing, trend data analysis, training and maintenance.

 In general terms, commissioning is defined as a systematic process of review, verification and testing to ensure that equipment and systems perform as intended.
 The process should ideally span from design through to operation to experience its full value.
 Early review of the architectural and MEP system design, submittals, and control sequences will ensure the original design intent and identify unwanted deviations.
 Additionally, these early QA tasks are proven to help with schedule adherence and cost control due to potential changes late in the project.